Q. How can I find out which beers you have available in bottles at any given time?

-A. Even though the new production brewery will help us to create slightly larger volumes of your favourite styles, we likely won’t have every Bellwoods banger on offer at all times.
+A. Even though the production facility allows us to create slightly larger volumes of your favourite styles, we likely won’t have every Bellwoods banger on offer at all times.
 If it’s a special release or barrel-aged beer you’re after, it might only come out once a year.
-Most other beers will make appearances quite frequently, and a great way to get the heads up that [your favourite beer] is coming down the pipeline, is by subscribing to our newsletter.
-We’re sure you can appreciate that personal notifications would be tricky to balance with such a volume of people to alert, but luckily we have a slew of social media accounts to update you on our latest releases.
+Most other beers will make appearances quite frequently, and a great way to get the heads up that [your favourite beer] is coming down the pipeline, is by subscribing to our newsletter or instagram account.

 Q. Can I buy your merch online?

-A. At this time the only place you can buy our swanky merch is in person, at our retail store, but we’re working on launching a small online store very soon.
-We’ll keep you posted!
+A. At this time the only place you can buy our swanky merch is in person, at our retail stores, but we’d love to expand online in the future.
+We'll keep you posted.